Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Here’s a breakdown of key information that cat owners should know about Open Farm before purchasing its cat food.

 Open Farm is a small pet food company that started in 2014.
 The founders are Isaac Langleben, Jacqueline Prehogan, and Derek Beigleman.
-Their search for healthy, high-quality dog food led them to starting up Open Farm.
+Their search for healthy, high-quality dog food led them to start up Open Farm.

 This company is based in Toronto, and its manufacturing facilities are in Minnesota.
 After launching its dog food line, Open Farm quickly worked on expanding its brand to cat food.
-It now sell dog food, cat food meal toppers, broths, and supplements.
+It now sells dog food, cat food meal toppers, broths, and supplements.

-Which Types of Cats is Open Farm Best Suited For?
+Which Types of Cats Is Open Farm Best Suited For?

 Open Farm offers a variety of cat food, including dry food, wet food, broths, and other meal toppers.
 The ingredient lists for its recipes use one type of protein and all-natural produce.
 They’re also relatively simple compared to other pet food companies that have much longer and more complex ingredient lists with artificial flavors and preservatives.
 So, they’re a great choice for cats with food allergies and sensitivities.